-The User-ID feature lets Analytics present a cross-platform, cross-device view of your users' behavior.
+User-ID is an advanced feature that lets Analytics present a cross-platform, cross-device view of your users' behavior.
+Analytics creates a single user journey from all the data that is associated with the same user ID.

 To use this feature, you have to be able to generate your own unique, persistent IDs, consistently assign those IDs to your users, and include the IDs along with the data you send to Analytics.

-- By User-ID and device: this method uses the more accurate User-ID if it is collected to identify a user and unify all related events in reporting and analysis.
-If no User-ID is collected, then Analytics uses a device ID, either the Analytics cookie for websites or the App-Instance ID for apps, to identify a user.
+- By User-ID and device (available if you have not activated Google signals): This method uses the more accurate user ID (if it is collected) to identify a user and unify all related events in reporting and analysis.
+If User-ID information is not available, then Analytics uses a device ID, either the Analytics cookie for websites or the app Instance ID for apps, to identify a user.

 You can find these options in Analytics Admin under Default Reporting Identity (see below).